-Being an equine/equitation scientist, Tanya has extensive knowledge of equine behaviour and learning, physiology and biomechanics.
+Being an equine/equitation scientist, Tanja has extensive knowledge of equine behaviour and learning, physiology, and biomechanics.
 She can help you form a better connection with your horse by teaching you how to correctly apply equine learning theory in your daily interactions with your horse (learn more about the importance of learning theory in horse training).
-With her scientific and hands-on knowledge of equine behaviour and learning theory, Tanya can help you retrain "problem" horses by turning "bad" into "good" behaviours.
-Her client-portfolio includes professional trainers, equestrian athletes, leisure riders, riders with special needs, children and seniors.
+With her scientific and hands-on knowledge of equine behaviour and learning, Tanja can help you retrain 'problem' horses by turning 'unwanted' into 'wanted' behaviours.
+She competed in dressage, show-jumping, eventing and young horse performance classes in Germany and the United Arab Emirates, earning the UAE's national dressage championships title on her young mare.
+Tanja's teaching experience and client portfolio is vast and varied, and includes professional trainers, equestrian athletes, leisure riders, riders with special needs, children and seniors.

-Horse and rider are trained following a mixture of classical principles based on the training approaches of Baucher, Gueriniere, Decarpentry, and the classical Portuguese system as applied by Nuno Oliveira in combination with evidence-based equitation (including learning theory) and a solid understanding of horse-rider biomechanics.
-Being a full academic member of the International Society for Equitation Science, Tanya adheres to the society's scientific training principles developed by a range of well-known and reputable international equitation science and welfare experts.
+Horse and rider are trained following a mixture of selected classical principles based on the training approaches of Baucher, Gueriniere, Decarpentry, and the classical Portuguese system in combination with evidence-based equitation (including learning theory) and a solid understanding of horse-rider biomechanics.
+Each horse is seen as an individual, considering his specific training needs.
+Being an academic member of the International Society for Equitation Science, Tanja adheres to the society's scientific training principles developed by a range of well-known and reputable international equitation science and welfare experts.

-Improving horse welfare through educating riders and trainers about the correct application of equine learning theory and classical training principles is Tanya’s main aim.
+Improving horse welfare through educating riders and trainers about the correct application of learning theory and evidence-based horse training principles is Tanja’s main aim.
 Each rider and horse owner can learn to correctly train and handle horses without compromising rider safety and horse welfare.
-The basic principles of equine learning theory are very simple to understand and apply, and do not require previous experience in animal training.
+The basic principles of learning theory are very simple to understand and apply, and do not require previous experience in animal training.
 Contact us today to start this enlightening journey.

-Located in North Glengarry, Ontario, we also serve clients beyond this area.
+Located in North Glengarry, ON, we also serve clients beyond this area.
 Contact us for rates and availability.